yyan22/SeleniumWebDriver/README.md

 Account details are saved and retrieved.
 Removing all items from your cart produces an empty cart message.

+I have noticed two issues:

+1. The State drop-down is not working either when placing an order or updating account details.

+2. When updating account details, sometimes several fields do not get saved, such as Last Name and City, which causes the test case to fail.

 Automation Excecise 2 contains one file:

 NearestStationTestCase.java